deviousasti/deviousasti.github.io/content/post/fsharp-worksheet.md

 # How does it work?

-In a language like F#, declarations can only make references in compile order- this coupled with referentially transparent code get us the building blocks of cells.
+In a language like F#, declarations can only make references in compile order- this, coupled with referentially transparent code, serve as the building blocks of cells.

-The central idea intuition here is that the nature of functional programs should allow them to be modeled as a directed acyclic graph (a DAG).
+The central intuition here is that the nature of functional programs should allow them to be modeled as a directed acyclic graph (a DAG).
 The graph is acyclic because unlike pure OO languages, forward references are not possible - structure flows *downward*.

 ### Criteria for nodes